-Heightened military and political tensions in the Middle East region pose significant risks to commercial vessels.
-Meanwhile, pirates and armed robbers continue to threaten seafarers in the waters off West Africa, South-East Asia, and Somalia.
-In recognition of these ongoing security threats, the following bridge cards have been published, covering a wide range of potential security events in these high-risk areas:
+Heightened military and political tensions in the Middle East region continue to pose significant risks to commercial vessels.
+At the same time, piracy and armed robbery remain persistent threats seafarers in the waters off West Africa, South-East Asia, and Somalia.
+In response to these ongoing security challenges, the following bridge cards have been published.
+They cover a wide range of potential security events in these high-risk areas and are intended to complement existing industry guidance, best management practices (BMP MS) and latest threat overviews (MISTO):

 JMIC Bridge Emergency Reference Cards: The Joint Maritime Information Center (JMIC) has produced a set of bridge cards for use on board vessels operating in the Middle East region.
-The cards, which are intended to complement existing industry guidance and the BMP5, were updated in October 2024 and cover events such as:
+The cards were updated in October 2024 and cover events such as:

 missile and drone attack (aerial / surface),